Overriding Type Class Instances (Part 2)

 This takes two type parameters -

-- The target to be overridden.
-Should be either the concrete type to or field name to override.n
+o- The target to be overridden.
+Should be either the concrete type to or field name to override.n- The type to replaceowith.

 import Data.Type.Bool (If)